 Publish and Distribute

-☐ Has your work been peer-reviewed by at least two peers (at least one external)?
+☐ Has your work been peer-reviewed by at least two subject matter experts?

 ☐ Does your work meet accessibility standards?